|

 more pleasant pursuits.

-series eventually fell out of favour, they all did.
+series eventually fell out of favor, they all did.

 hero, Joe Blade, and Star Books created their Covered Wagon imprint in order to publish the Track